Violin - Buying tips & guidelines

 Tip 1

-Sit up or stand straight, when sitting, your feet must be touching the floor
+Sit up or stand straight.
+When sitting, your feet must be touching the floor

 Tip 2

-Fully extend your left hand straight, your extended hand should be vertical to your body
+Fully extend your left hand straight; your extended hand should be vertical to your body

 Tip 3

-Measure the length between the players neck and the middle of the left-hand palm or wrist
+Measure the length between the player's neck and the middle of the left-hand palm or wrist

 Tip 4

-Most teachers prefer the measurement from the neck to the wrist instead of neck to mid-palm approach
+Most teachers prefer the measurement from the neck to the wrist instead of the neck to mid-palm approach

 Tip 5